MichaelSykesUK/trade-pal/frontend/README.md

 TradePal frontend (Next.js)
 ===========================

-The legacy DOM/UI is now rendered through a minimal Next.js 14 app so you can gradually convert features to React components.
+The frontend is a full React/Next.js 14 experience: header, sidebar, chart, market data, KPIs, and the ML controls are implemented as components while the backend continues to expose FastAPI endpoints.

 ## Getting started